NOAA-PSL/ufs_apps/parm/staging/README.md

-# Unified Forecast System Workflow Staging Configurations
+# Unified Forecast System Workflow Staging

 The Unified Forecast System (UFS) workflow staging applies to the fetching (i.e., collecting) and storing (i.e., saving) of specified files.
 This README provides a description of the available YAML-formatted configuration options.

-### Fetching Application Configuration
+## Building a Fetching Application Configuration

-The following YAML snippets provide an example for the architecture of the YAML-formatted configuration file for fetching user-specified files.
-Explanations of the respective attributes are provided in the table which follows.
+The following YAML snippet provides an example architecture for the YAML-formatted configuration files to be used for the UFS fetching application.
+Descriptions for the respective attributes are provided in the tables throughout this section.

 ~~~
 # All attributes that follow are for the UFS fetching application.